 - Unparalleled public service opportunities

-- A wealth of externship opportunities including the Semester in D.C. programs
+- A wealth of field placement opportunities, including the Semester in D.C. programs